magnumcreative/html5-bootstrap-init/README.md

-HTML5 - Bootstrap 3 - Grunt
+HTML5 - Bootstrap 3 - LESS - Grunt
 ===========================
-This is an HTM5, Bootstrap with Grunt boilerplate for use on new projects.
+This is an HTML5, LESS, Bootstrap and Grunt boilerplate for use on new projects.
 If you only need Gruntfile.js and package.json see, https://github.com/magnumcreative/grunt-init

 The default directory structure of less/css/js/src can be modified in the package.json file, then run "grunt" again.
 New folders w/ default files in them will be generated.
 You can then manually delete the default folders.